eefborromeo/techdegree-project3/README.md

 # techdegree-project3

 This is my submission for Project 3: Online Registration Form.
-I am aiming for the Exceeds Expectations grade.
+I received an Exceeds Expectations grade for this project.